Clustering Airbnb Reviews: Penalized Mixture of Latent Trait Models

 where

 and the response function for each categorical variable in each component is

-where $\alpha_{mg}$ and $\bs w_{mg}$ are the model parameters and the multivariate latent variable $\boldsymbol{Y}_{i}\sim \text{MVN}(\bs 0, \bs I_D)$.
-Under these conditions, the approach represents a generalization of the latent class model where observations are not necessarily conditionally independent given the group memberships.
+where $\alpha_{mg}$ and $\vecw_{mg}$ are the model parameters and the multivariate latent variable $\vecY_{i}\sim \text{MVN}(\bs 0, \mathbf{I}_D)$.
+Under this model, observations are not necessarily conditionally independent given the group memberships.
 In fact, the observations within groups are modelled using a latent trait analysis model and thus dependence is accommodated.
-This model is known as mixture of latent trait analyzers \citep[MLTA; see][]{gollini14}.
+This model is known as the MLTA\citep[see][]{gollini14}.